 The Chairman invited members who wished to do so to declare any interest in respect of items on the agenda for the meeting.

-All Members of the Commission who were also members of a district and/or parish councils declared a personal interest in all items on the agenda so far as this was relevant.
+All Members of the Commission who were also members of a district council declared an interest in agenda item 11.

 There were no declarations of the party whip.

 Presentation of Petitions under Standing Order 35